 This medal was first presented in 1967 as the Centennial Medal on the occasion of Chancellor William P. Tolley’s 25th anniversary as chancellor.
 The Centennial Medal, given to recognize service to higher education and society, was presented in the years 1967-1971.
 The name of the award was later changed to the Chancellor’s Medal in 1972.
-In the decades since, the medal has been given to “individuals in honor of their extraordinary contributions to the university, to their areas of expertise and/or to the community.
+In the decades since, the medal has been given to “extraordinary individuals, whose career success and philanthropic contributions have had a significant impact on society and the University.”

 This award was first presented in 1979 in recognition of outstanding achievement in teaching, scholarship, and creative work.
 Over time, the focus of the awards has changed to reflect new priorities and institutional directions.

 2020 Award Recipients

 Matthew Ambalavanar ’20, biology graduate (pre-medicine track), College of Arts and Sciences

 Naiya Jai Campbell ’20, communication and rhetorical studies graduate, College of Visual and Performing Arts